brianbillman/exif-lens-chooser/README.markdown

 # EXIF Lens Chooser

-A droplet Mac application created with [Automator](http://developer.apple.com/library/mac/#documentation/AppleApplications/Conceptual/AutomatorConcepts/Automator.html) that updates EXIF fields in image files.
 When images are dropped onto the app, a dialog appears with a list of (user defined) lenses.
 Select a lens, choose *OK*, and the EXIF data associated with that option will be written into all the dropped image files using [exiftool](http://www.sno.phy.queensu.ca/~phil/exiftool/index.html), which must be installed on the system.
 When the processing is complete, a growl message with the results is given.

-## Prerequisite
+## Prerequisites

 Before using this application, you must first download and install [exiftool](http://www.sno.phy.queensu.ca/~phil/exiftool/index.html).

 The application also assumes Growl's [growlnotify](http://growl.info/extras.php#growlnotify) is installed, as it provides a message when the processing is complete.

+## Installation

+[Download](https://github.com/brianbillman/exif-lens-chooser/zipball/master) the zip file, and move  *EXIF Lens Chooser.app* to your `/Applications/` directory.

 ## How I Use It